WorldVistA/VistA/Scripts/HowtoPopulatePackages.rst

 It organizes files by patch and patches by package.

 Files not identified as part of a patch will be moved to the ``Packages/Uncategorized/`` directory.
 Manually classify the uncategorized files and move them to their respective patch directories.
-List every manual move in the commit message to make it clear that files were manually placed.